+Leicester and Watford meet today and it has reminded us of one of the most classic football matches of the modern era.
 With the promised land of the Premier League on the horizon for both, they played out one of, if not the, most enthralling ends to a game in football history in the Championship play-offs back in 2013.

 It was one of the most extraordinary, dramatic and crazy moments ever seen on a football pitch.
 It was complete pandemonium and unadulterated scenes.
 While the Hornets hit peak ecstasy, the Foxes suffered crushing disappointment.
 Into stoppage time, and the two sides were tied on aggregate with Watford 2-1 up at Vicarage Road.
 What happened next was seismic.

 Anthony Knockaert went down in the area before the game can go to extra-time.
 This is it, all he has to do is score from the spot to send Leicester to Wembley in the final.
 However, from the penalty spot, he saw his penalty stopped as Manuel Almunia pulled off an incredible double stop.

 The stadium was in raptures as the hosts kept their dreams alive.
 As they hugged and cheered, the unthinkable was about to unfold as the ball was cleared.
 Knockaert was clearly crushed but Leicester, forlorn, had to keep focus.
 They had to.

 Fernando Foriestieri on the right swung in a ball to the back post for Jonathan Hogg and then time froze still.
 As Kasper Schmeichel made himself big in preparation for what was coming next, it opened up, it was really going to happen.